 If you use an image in your work, you must cite it!
 This includes papers, presentations, theses/dissertations, publications, blogs, etc. You must give credit where credit is due.
 Library Databases and the Creative Commons are great resources to find & use images.
 Use this guide to help you use and cite images correctly.
 Cite & avoid committing plagiarism!

 You can use these image databases to find the citation information already completed for you - listed from most useful to least.
 As always, double check the citation to make sure it is correct in your required citation format.
+Often the format, punctuation, & information is incorrect - it is worth double checking.

 The Artstor Digital Library is an image database featuring an unparalleled range of images from some of the world's leading museums, photo archives, scholars, and artists in one easily-navigated repository.
 It is the most comprehensive image resource available for educational and scholarly use, with many rare and important collections available nowhere else.
 All images are accompanied by comprehensive metadata and are rights-cleared for educational use.